Draft Arctic Research Plan 2022-2026

 Goal: Enhance our ability to observe, understand, predict, and project the Arctic’s dynamic interconnected systems and their linkages to the Earth system as a whole.

 Priority Area 3: Sustainable Economies and Livelihoods

 Goal: Monitor, maintain, and proactively adapt the Arctic’s natural, social, and built systems to promote sustainable economies and livelihoods.

 Priority Area 4: Risk Management and Hazard Mitigation

 Goal: Secure and improve quality of life through an understanding of disaster risk exposure, sensitivity to hazard, and adaptive capacity.

-In addition to identifying four priority areas, this plan builds upon five foundational activities.
+In addition to identifying four priority areas, this draft plan builds upon five foundational activities.
 These activities have been identified as essential tools to support a robust and impactful federal research program.
 They are critical to achieving the priority area goals outlined in this plan and will remain foundational to Arctic research beyond the five year duration of this plan.
 Some foundational activities build from established communities of practice within the Collaborations community.

 Foundational Activity 1: Co-Production of Knowledge and Indigenous-Led Research